DeepHiveMind/gateway_to_DeepReinforcementLearning_DeepNN/README.md

 ## World of Deep Reinforcement Learning Self evolving systems

 <p> Welcome to <b> The World of Deep Reinforcement Learning- Powering Self Evolving System</b>.
 It's a reference to series of blog posts and videos 🆕 about Deep Reinforcement Learning.
-It includes
+It primarily includes

 - Introduction to the <b>main DeepRL algorithms</b> , and
 - how to implement them with <b> Tensorflow.</b>